 ClimateStations.com - Descriptive Climatological Graphs and Charts for Ten Major Metropolitan Area Weather Stations Distributed Across the United States

-Climatestations.com was originally created by meteorologist Charles Fisk with the primary purpose to present graphical depictions (floating-bar graphs) of the remarkably lengthy and 99.6 percent intact year-to-year daily history of maximum and minimum temperatures for Minneapolis-St. Paul MN, dating back nearly 200 years to 1820.
-Also included in the initial MSP site were daily series, by year, of other parameters, such as temperature anomalies, precipitation, snowfall, and snow depth, the latter three subject to their availability and form in the archives.
+Climatestations.com was originally created with the initial purpose to present graphical depictions (floating-bar graphs) of the remarkably lengthy and 99.6 percent intact year-to-year daily history of maximum and minimum temperatures for Minneapolis-St. Paul MN, dating back 200 years now to 1820.
+Also included in the initial MSP site were daily series, by year, of other variables, such as temperature anomalies, precipitation, snowfall, and snow depth, the latter three subject to their availability in the archives.

 Over time, nine additional stations, most with climatic histories approaching or exceeding a century in length have been added (New York Central Park, Chicago, Los Angeles, San Francisco, San Diego, and Portland), to go with those of Las Vegas, Miami, and Seattle, the latter three with daily periods of record back to the late 1940’ s.